 - Anytime following the fifth anniversary of his or her release from confinement or supervision, if at any location other than the premises at which the person lives.1

-Texas law also provides that a person who has been convicted of certain domestic assault-related misdemeanors involving a member of the person’s family or household commits a misdemeanor if he or she possesses a firearm before the fifth anniversary of the later of:
+Texas law also makes it unlawful for a person who has been convicted of certain domestic assault-related misdemeanors involving a member of the person’s family or household to possess firearms before the fifth anniversary of the later of:

 - The date of his or her release from confinement following conviction of the misdemeanor; or